top of page

-I am a writer, poet, leadership and educational coach and consultant, soul-centric guide, mother of two, and lover of the wilds.
-I currently serve as the Lead Facilitator for an inspiring year long Leadership Institute with American Leadership Forum of Silicon Valley (alfsv.org), where I work with a diverse cohort of leaders from the public, private, tech, religious and non profit sectors to create networks for change.
-I am also a lead faculty member (and former co-director) for PassageWorks Institute--an educational non-profit supporting schools to cultivate meaningful and nourishing school cultures that integrate social and emotional learning, mindfulness, and equity.
-Over the last two decades I have taught over a hundred workshops and programs for leaders, educators, young people, and families.
-I have also guided journeys to the Ecuadorian Amazon for Pachamama Alliance and led land based rites of passage work for communities of all ages.
+Before shifting into consulting, I served for three years as Lead Facilitator for the year-long Leadership Institute offered by American Leadership Forum of Silicon Valley (alfsv.org)—where I worked with diverse cohorts of leaders from the public, private, tech, religious and non-profit sectors to create networks for community change.
+Before ALF, I served as Director for PassageWorks Institute for 15 years—(first, as Program Director and later as Co-E.D.)—an educational non-profit supporting schools to cultivate meaningful and nourishing school cultures that integrate social and emotional learning, mindfulness, and equity.
+Over the last decades, I have taught over a hundred workshops and programs for leaders, educators, young people, and families.
+I have also guided journeys to the Ecuadorian Amazon for Pachamama Alliance and led land-based rites of passage work and transformational retreats for communities of all ages.

-In my experience, each of us longs to offer our gifts, to serve Life, to know our belonging, to experience our wild, untameable spirit, and to live in sacred reciprocity with all that is.
-My work, in all its forms, is dedicated to the Re-Membering of who we are and what we are here for.
+In my experience, each of us longs to offer our gifts, to serve Life, to know our belonging, to experience our wild spirit, and to live in sacred reciprocity with all that is.
+My work, in all of its forms, is dedicated to this discovery and embodiment.

-• the work of American Leadership Forum, founded by Joe Jaworkski, author of Synchronicity
+• American Leadership Forum, founded by Joe Jaworkski, author of Synchronicity—and my 3 years leading the Fellows Program in Silicon Valley

-• the work of Rachael Kessler and my 15 years as a director at PassageWorks Institute
+• Rachael Kessler and my 15 years as a director at PassageWorks Institute

-• the work of the Pachamama Alliance in partnership with indigenous peoples of the Amazon rainforest
+• Pachamama Alliance –in partnership with indigenous peoples of the Amazon rainforest

-• council and deep list practice as taught by the Center for Council & the Ojai Foundation (certified levels 1-3)
+• Council and deep listening practice as taught by the Center for Council & the Ojai Foundation (certified levels 1-3)

 • the work of Resmaa Menakem and Somatic Abolitionism